ragaeeb/shamela/README.md

     masterPatchEndpoint: 'https://shamela.ws/api/master_patch',
     // Optional: host sql-wasm.wasm yourself to control caching/CDN placement
     sqlJsWasmUrl: '/assets/sql-wasm.wasm',
+    // Optional: integrate with your application's logging system
+    logger: console,
 });
 ```

 You can call `configure` multiple times—values are merged, so later calls update only the keys you pass in.

+The optional `logger` must expose `debug`, `info`, `warn`, and `error` methods.
+When omitted, the library stays silent by default.

 ## Usage